lakshmipathyarjun6/kinematic-motion-retargeting/src/fusedMotionEditContext/README.md

 ## General workflow

-Please see the [TODO: video] for detailed steps.
+Please see the <a href="https://www.youtube.com/watch?v=_J30HGlAOyc">tutorial video</a> for detailed steps.
 But as a rough guideline:

 1. Compute the trajectory using only root degrees of freedom (DOFs).